 Below is from Closing Day.
 In the 8 am section, we briefly see these photos behind Wendy as she backs up the stairs away from Jack.
 They are unchanged.

 Below is from Closing Day.
-Curiously, we have a few repeats here of the photos we saw on the other end of the lounge.
-As these three images are all from one long shot without any cuts these photos would be duplicates.
+We have some repeats here of the photos we saw on the other end of the lounge.
+As these images are all from one long shot without any cuts these repeating photos would be duplicates.

 Below, from what we can see of the photos in the 8 am section, as Jack types, they appear unchanged from Tuesday.